 Hi @michaeldolzani,

 Thanks for your feedback for using that cloud wizard.
 Now, when I am seeing your Bacula version (9.6.7) I did re-test with this Bacula version and I am able to reproduce this problem with reloaded page without any action.
-Indeed, you are right that this does not work with Amazon
+Indeed, you are right that this does not work with Amazon driver.

-.
-This is relatively new driver that has been added to Bacula Community since version 15.0
+This behaviour is because the Amazon driver is not supported in Bacula 9.6.
+This is relatively new driver that has been added to Bacula Community since version 15.0.

-The general requirements to install and use Amazon
+The general requirements to install and use Amazon driver are the following:

 - Bacula